lbguilherme/crystal-js/README.md

-# crystal-web
+# crystal-js

-This is an early proof of concept.
-It demonstrates that it is possible to develop Web front-end applications using Crystal.
-This library exposes the DOM and other browser JavaScript API's.
+This library provides bindings to run a Crystal application in a JavaScript environment, such as Node.js or the Web.
+Using this it is possible to consume existing JavaScript API's inside Crystal when compiling for the WebAssembly target.
+It is similar to [wasm-bindgen](https://github.com/rustwasm/wasm-bindgen) from Rust.

+This library and WebAssembly with Crystal is highly experimental and still in the early days.
+Please report bugs.

 ![demo](demo.png)